-You may take a leave of absence for up to two years, return without reapplying, and retain the degree requirements from your major at the time you initially enrolled (Note: some programs may have limits as to which semester you may return).
-If you wish to take a leave of absence, you should complete the Withdraw from College/Leave of Absence Form available at the Registrar's Office registrar@willamette.edu before the semester in which the leave is to begin.
+Full University Policy: https://portal.willamette.edu/offices/policies/Pages/-Student-Leave-of-Absence-and-Exiting-the-University.aspx You may take a leave of absence (generally up to 2 semesters), return without reapplying, and retain the degree requirements from your major at the time you initially enrolled (Note: some programs may have limits as to which semester you may return).
+If you wish to take a leave of absence you must notify the Registrar's Office registrar@willamette.edu before the semester in which the leave is to begin.